Professor Judith Littleton

 - Fieldwork in Middle East, Australia, Mongolia and New Zealand.

 - Transnational Pacific Health through the lens of TB.
 A cross-disciplinary project with J. Park, (Social Anthropology) and collaborators exploring the syndemic of TB and DM among Tuvaluans and Cook Islanders both in New Zealand and in their home islands.
 The goal is to understand how transnationalism creates new challenges and buffers people's health.
+This project is ongoing as we continue to write and think about our results but we have recently joined a project with Anneka Anderson exploring community attitudes to research involving human samples (in this case sputum), bacilli (TB) and cultural beliefs and practices.

 Teaching | Current